- When should I come in for Physiotherapy?

 How much does my Extended Health Benefits cover?

-Each individual extended health care provider’s package is different, therefore it is recommended that you contact your provider to confirm the specific coverage that you have for services such as physiotherapy, massage therapy and custom fitted orthotics.
+Each individual extended health care provider’s package is different, therefore it is recommended that you contact your provider to confirm the specific coverage that you have for services such as physiotherapy in Brampton, massage therapy and custom fitted orthotics.

 For more information call us at 905-455-4488 to discuss how we can help.